FlandiaYingman/FlandiaYingman/README.md

 ### Hi there 👋

 Hey!
-I'm *Flandia Yingman*, a high school student and interested in programming!
+I'm *Flandia Yingman*, <del>a high school student</del> hmm... someone waiting for my university course to start, and interested in art, computing and programming!

 Also call me *孔明亲* !
 That's the nickname I usually use on Chinese websites.
-Or you wanna be a littlebit formal, then call me by my real name - *Harry Li Yu-hong* (yes I'm Hongkonger)!
+Or you wanna be a littlebit formal, then call me by my real name - *Harry Li Yu-hong*!

 I love to make friends 👭!
 If you wish, just follow me on GitHub or open an issue in this repo!

-I'm <del>preparing</del> taking HKDSE (Hong Kong Diploma of Secondary Education) for now, so I wouldn't be very active (till 8 May, 2023).

 ### Why "Flandia Yingman"?

 It's from a old light novel.
 Not quite wanna disclose it!

-From Flandre Scarlet?
+Flandre Scarlet?
 Almost, but no 😀.

 ### 🔭 I’m currently working on ...